top of page

 Need Help With a Found Dog?

-Often, the owner of the dog can be found.
-Additionally, many pets in McLennan County are microchipped - leading to quick reunions that help to keep dogs out of the overfull shelter.
+Often, the owner of the dog can be found nearby.
+Also, many pets in McLennan County are microchipped - leading to quick reunions that help keep dogs out of the overfull shelter.
 Below are some easy steps to take when you have found a dog.

 Tip: Even if the dog seems in less than ideal condition when found, it may have been missing for an extended period of time and have a home who cares about it very much.
-Avoid making assumptions
+Avoid making assumptions.
+Reunite.

 If the dog seems friendly, gently check them for a collar and ID tags.
-Try to contact the number listed on the tag.
-If the pet is only wearing a rabies vaccination tag, you can call, message, or email the veterinary clinic listed on the rabies tag, give them the tag number, and they will be able to locate the owner’s information.
+Try to contact the number on the tag.
+If the pet is only wearing a rabies vaccination tag, call, text, or email the veterinary clinic listed on the rabies tag, give them the tag number.
+They will be able to locate the owner’s information.

 2. Have the Pet Scanned for a Microchip

-If the pet can be safely transported, please take them to the nearest vet clinic to have them scanned for a microchip.
-After hours or on weekends, Emergency Clinics are open to scan pets.
-This takes only a few minutes, is FREE, and could directly tell you who the owner is.
+If the pet can be safely transported, take them to the nearest vet clinic, rescue, shelter or Waco Fire Department to have them scanned for a microchip.
+After hours or on weekends, Emergency Clinics can scan pets.
+This takes only a few minutes, is FREE, and will tell you who the owner is.
 Central Texas Lost & Found Pets and Heart of Texas Lost Found Pets also have volunteer microchip scanners throughout McLennan County who can meet you to scan the pet for a microchip.

 3. Share Photos of The Pet Online